 “This [rule] is a simple and easy way to gauge dietary change for consistent weight loss, but, again, there are many other factors that are influential,” Schehr says.

-If your target number is far from what the scale currently reads, you may want to enlist the assistance of an obesity medicine physician, who can help speed weight loss and adjust for all the variables unique to your individual lifestyle.
+- If your target number is far from what the scale currently reads, you may want to enlist the assistance of a registered dietitian who can help you with your weight loss journey and take into account all of the variables unique to your individual lifestyle.

 The Bottom Line